 Current research themes include the Finnish social and healthcare reform and its impact, the integration of immigrants, the provision of functional services for children and families, and the social exclusion of the elderly.

 For more information about social work researchers as well as their research, see the Tuhat research database.
-You can also search for people through the phone directory or the search page for contact information.
+You can also search for people through the search page for contact information.

 Discipline coordinator: Aino Kääriäinen, DSSc, university lecturer